muinmomin/PiCar/README.md

 ##### Future improvements:
 - Allow controlling of PiCar through the accelerometer of touchscreen devices (currently working on this)
+- Make PiCar accessible from any network rather than local server (currently working on this)
 - Make PiCar look better